 - Overexertion from pushing, pulling, or throwing

-The injuries resulting from these accidents range from minor sprains, cuts, and bruises to broken bones, traumatic brain injuries, and back or neck strains.
+The injuries resulting from these accidents range from minor sprains, cuts, and bruises to broken bones, traumatic brain injuries, and severe back or neck strains.
 While individuals may be able to recover from some of these injuries, others may lead to permanent impairment or even death.
-A Beaufort workers’ compensation attorney may be able to assist individuals or their surviving family members in filing and collecting workers’ compensation benefits.
+A dedicated lawyer may be able to assist individuals or their surviving family members in filing and collecting workers’ comp benefits.

 For accidents that occur on the job and in the scope of employment, injured workers may be able to obtain compensation for various expenses, such as:

 - Medical treatment, hospital expenses, medication, surgical costs, and rehabilitation services